ELECTRIC FENCING FOR POULTRY

 Close Mesh: For smaller birds both Professional 1.2m(4ft) tall (50m only), Premium 1.2m (4ft) and Standard nets are available with close mesh in 25m and 50m.
 In this case the number of verticals in the mesh have been doubled (the distance between the horizontal wires are the same in both cases) and creates spaces of 5cm x 7.5cm.
 Close mesh nets will also help stop smaller predators such as mink.

-Standard Mesh: The Premium standard mesh net is fine for containing standard layers and larger birds such as geese and turkeys.
+Standard Mesh: The Premium standard mesh net is alright for containing standard layers and larger birds such as geese and turkeys.

 Tensioned Electric Netting